gomzyakov/laravel-blog/README.md

 &middot; [සිංහල(Sri Lanka)](translations/README.si.md)
 &middot; [հայերեն](translations/README.arm.md)

-# Simple personal blog app written on Laravel and MySQL
+# Simple blog application based on Larave

 The goal of this repository is to showcase good [Laravel](https://laravel.com) development practices with a simple application.